S00189001/Project141/README.md

 For this week, We took a break from asset creation and issues and started to add new features to our game.

 As we want the players to be able to communicate in game, we implimented VOIP.
+To show when the players mic is live, we added an icone to be displayed at the top left corner of the screen.
 We plan to add in a chat box next week.

 (_VOIPIcon_)
 ![image](UE_MultiplayerTemplate/GHPages_Images/VOIP.PNG)